 Sketch released of suspect in shooting of Texas girl

-HOUSTON (AP) - Authorities on Thursday released a composite sketch of a man accused in the death of a 7-year-old black girl during a Houston-area shooting that her family believes might have been racially motivated.
+HOUSTON (AP) - Authorities have released a composite sketch of a man accused in the death of a 7-year-old black girl during a Houston-area shooting that her family believes might have been racially motivated.

 The suspect is described as a white man in his 30s or 40s, wearing a black hoodie, with pale skin and blue eyes.

-Investigators say he pulled up alongside the car Jazmine Barnes was riding in with her family Sunday and fired into the vehicle in the eastern outskirts of Houston.
-Jazmine died at the scene while her mother was shot in the arm.
+Investigators say he pulled up alongside the car Jazmine Barnes was riding in Sunday with her family and fired into the vehicle.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 Mexican government to save a say in ‘Remain in Mexico’ policy

 Texas Rangers investigating after shots fired from Mexico into Starr County

 Edinburg swears-in new police chief